lemon4ex/XcodeRootDebug/README.md

 2. Download the source code, compile and install

 ## Configuration
+1. Open the settings of your phone, find the XcodeRootDebug plug-in settings, enable the plug-in and ROOT permission switches, set the Debug Server to /usr/bin/debugserver, and save the settings
-1. According to the device system version, find the corresponding dmg file in `Xcode`, such as `/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/DeviceSupport/14.3/DeveloperDiskImage.dmg`
+2. According to the device system version, find the corresponding dmg file in `Xcode`, such as `/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/DeviceSupport/14.3/DeveloperDiskImage.dmg`
-2. Double-click the dmg to mount and copy `/Volumes/DeveloperDiskImage/usr/bin/debugserver` to `~/Desktop/debugserver`
+3. Double-click the dmg to mount and copy `/Volumes/DeveloperDiskImage/usr/bin/debugserver` to `~/Desktop/debugserver`
-3. Copy the following content and save it to `~/Desktop/debugserver.entitlements`
+4. Copy the following content and save it to `~/Desktop/debugserver.entitlements`
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">